What are windshield repair curing tabs, curing tapes and strips?

 Curing tabs, curing strips, and curing tape likely seem like an inconsequential part of the windshield repair process.
-They’re nothing more than Mylar film cut to different shapes, sizes and thicknesses, used to hold the pit resin in place during the curing process.
+They’re nothing more than Mylar film cut to different shapes, sizes and thicknesses.
+Use curing tabs, strips and tape to hold the pit resin in place during the curing process.
 Right?
 The simple answer is yes, but there is more to these simple products than meets the eye.

-A repair that is not covered completely during the curing process can fail as air may enter the break or the resin may run out.
-Because not all breaks are the same size, curing films come in various sizes so that all breaks can be covered efficiently.
+A repair that is not covered completely during the curing process can fail.
+Air may enter the break or the resin may run out.
+Because not all breaks are the same size, curing films come in various sizes to cover the breaks efficiently.
 While curing tabs work great for small breaks (check out this video on their use), having multiple options allows you to pick the curing film that best fits the job.
 Whether that job is a long crack, a bull’s-eye, or a large combination break.

 Curing tape has its advantages as well and comes in 50 or 100 foot rolls and can be torn or cut to the exact length needed.
 Being thinner than tabs or strips, tape is more flexible but also more difficult to lay perfectly flat.
 The advantage with curing tape is that you can customize the length to fit the job.